-The best way to avoid foreign transaction fees is to us a debit or credit card that waives such fees while traveling abroad.
-About 25% of the available credit card offers on the market don't charge foreign transaction fees, and those cards are available to people of all credit levels, so there's really no reason to pay the extra charge when you travel abroad.
+The best way to avoid foreign transaction fees is to use a debit or credit card that waives such fees while traveling abroad.
+About 25% of the available credit card offers on the market don't charge foreign transaction fees.
+Plus, those cards are available to people of all credit levels, so there's really no reason to pay the extra charge when you travel abroad.

 1. Get a credit card with no foreign transaction fee.

 Foreign transaction fees are charged by credit card companies and the surcharge could add as much as 4% to purchases made outside the U.S. These fees also apply to online purchases processed through international merchants.
 If a card charges a foreign transaction fee, it will be listed in the card's terms and conditions.

 The 10 largest credit card companies all offer at least some cards without foreign transaction fees.
 Plus, some issuers don't charge these fees on any of their credit cards.
 Using credit cards with no foreign fees rather than cash is also a convenient, inexpensive way to avoid having to convert physical currency while traveling abroad.

 2. Understand that foreign fees can be an issue even when you're not traveling.

 You don't have to be in another country to get hit with a foreign transaction fee.
 If you do business online or by phone through a merchant based outside of the U.S., make sure you pay for your purchase with a no foreign fee credit card to sidestep the surcharge.
 If you use a card with a foreign fee, you'll be charged this fee on top of your transaction, the same as you would if you had made the purchase at a physical location abroad.

 3. Have a no foreign fee debit card handy.